Relationships and Health Education ("RHE")

 Me, My Body, My Health encourages children to celebrate similarities and differences between people, including our God-given bodies and the things they enable us to do.
 Teaching also includes maintaining personal hygiene and the physical differences between boys and girls.

-In Emotional Well-Being, children will develop their understanding and be able to talk about their own changing feelings and how other people’s feelings might differ from theirs.
+In Emotional Well-Being, children will meet presenters Zoe and Joey and fictional character Super Susie.
+They will help children to understand and articulate their own changing feelings and how other people’s feelings might differ from theirs.
 Children will learn how they can manage their feelings and about the consequences of their actions.

-In Life Cycles, children will learn about the specifics of the human life cycle and celebrate how they have already changed and grown.
+In Life Cycles, Children will learn about the specifics of the human life cycle, including the end of life.
+Further focus is given to children’s transition through school.
+Children will learn how to prepare for future changes alongside celebrating how they have already changed and grown.

 In Personal Relationships children will identify the ‘special people’ in their lives who they love and can trust.
 In further sessions, children will learn how to cope with various social situations and dilemmas, and the importance of saying sorry and forgiveness within relationships.